Find flights

 Lounges

-Thai operates several Royal Orchid Lounges at Suvarnabhumi Airport, as well as a single Royal First Lounge.
-In my opinion, these lounges are somewhat outdated and cannot compete with other Star Alliance lounges at BKK, namely the ones operated by Turkish Airlines (TK) and EVA Airways (BR).
-TG also has a domestic lounge within domestic concourse A, and at select outstations including Chiang Mai (CNX) and Phuket (HKT).
+Thai has several Royal Orchid and Royal Silk Lounges at Suvarnabhumi Airport, plus a single Royal First Lounge in Concourse D. To be honest, I think the lounges are a bit dated and can’t really compete with other Star Alliance lounges at BKK, like the ones from Singapore Airlines, Turkish Airlines, and EVA Air.
+TG also has a domestic lounge in Concourse A and lounges at a few other Thai airports like Chiang Mai (CNX) and Phuket (HKT).

 Loyalty programmes, miles & credit cards

-Thai’s loyalty programme is known as Royal Orchid Plus.
-I have never personally found it to be very useful, even when I lived in Thailand.
+Thai’s loyalty programme is called Royal Orchid Plus.
+Even when I lived in Thailand, I never found it to be particularly useful.

 Royal Orchid Plus